ketut-garjita/dezoomcamp2024-project1/README.md

 ## Project Architecture

-Kaggle dataset is downloaded into the Google VM, then ingested to Google Cloud Storage Buecket as Data Lake.
-Next, the data will be stored in BigQuery as a Data Warehouse.
-All data flows are executed using the Mage-ai workflow orchestration tool.
-A Spark job is run on the data stored in the Google Storage Bucket or in BigQuery.
-The results are written to a dafaframe and/or table in Postgres.
-A dashboard is created from the Looker Studio.

 The end-to-end data pipeline includes the below steps:
 - Kaggle dataset is downloaded into the Google VM.
 - The downloaded CSV files (raw) are then uploaded to a folder in Google Cloud bucket (parquet) as Data Like.